 Home inspectors offer a variety of extra services they are certified in.
 Top Floor Home Inspection offers comprehensive testing and lab analysis services that a homebuyer often needs a closer look at.

-Affordable, specialty inspection and testing services that can be added onto your Top Floor Home Inspection includes:
+Affordable inspection and testing services to add onto a Top Floor Home Inspection include:

 - Video Sewer Scope and Sewer Inspection.
 Pictured left.